sbrzt/sirius/data_model/development/01/formal-competency-questions.md

 ***

 ## CQ_1.3
-Return the documents that document the contextual information of the heritage asset.
+Which documents provide information about the contextual details of the heritage asset?

 ```SPARQL
 PREFIX tbox: <https://w3id.org/sirius/ontology/development/01/schema/>